 The Compensation Committee reviews Board compensation annually, in conjunction with the November Board meeting.
 In November 2007, the Compensation Committee reviewed Board compensation and analyzed both the constituent compensation elements and the total compensation to Board members in relation to the Company's peer group.
 As a result of this 2007 review, in 2008 the Board elected not to increase the \$40,000 annual retainer for Board membership, which has been in effect since 2005.
 The Board members do not receive additional fees or compensation for attending meetings or for being a committee member or attending committee meetings.
-However, in order for the Company to retain its qualified independent Board members whom are fulfilling Committee Chair responsibilities, the Board pays additional annual retainer fees for the Chairman of our committee as follows: Audit Committee -\$18,500; Compensation Committee -\$11,250; and Nominating and Corporate Governance Committee -\$10,000.
+However, in order for the Company to retain its qualified independent Board members whom are fulfilling Committee Chair responsibilities, the Board pays additional annual retainer fees for the Chairman of our committees as follows: Audit Committee-\$18,500; Compensation Committee-\$11,250; and Nominating and Corporate Governance Committee-\$10,000.
 The annual retainer fees for the Company's Nominating and Corporate Governance and Compensation Committee Chairs were set at the median for applicable peer group compensation.
-The Audit Committee Chair is appropriate given the significant time commitment and expertise required to fulfill this responsibility on behalf of the Company in accordance with public reporting rules and procedures.
+The Audit Committee Chair annual retainer fee was set at the 75th percentile in the peer group.
+The Board believes the fee paid to the Audit Committee Chair is appropriate given the significant time commitment and expertise required to fulfill this responsibility on behalf of the Company in accordance with public reporting rules and procedures.